turingschool/lesson_plans/ruby_03-professional_rails_applications/jquery_dom_traversal_and_manipulation.md

 * **Bonus**: Add a radio button before the number in each row.

 ## Lecture, Part Five: Simple Event Binding

+### Event Driven Programming

+Event driven programming relies on some external action to determine how the program behaves.
+Some external actor (a user or another computer) takes an action, and your program responds.

+You've done event driven programming before.
+Can you think of projects that use this pattern?

+### Event binding using jQuery

 Let's start by looking at the [jQuery Events API](http://api.jquery.com/category/events/).